How retailers can take advantage of Openpay’s lay-by option instore and online.

 There are many benefits that come with offering Openpay, which include:

-- A 300% increase in average transaction sales.
-Openpay has proof that its service generates incremental sales and increases average basket sales.
-This is because of the flexible and convenient payment options offered through Openpay.
+- Increase in sales.
+Openpay says its service generates incremental sales and increases average basket sales.
+This is because of the flexible and convenient payment options offered.

 - No financial risk.
 There is no risk to you as a merchant, as all the responsibility for payments and collections is left with Openpay.